Plan your

 Where does the data come from?

 The data comes from our survey.
 It only applies to long trips of more than three consecutive months.
-Most of them took place in 2017.
+Most of them took place in 2021 and 2022.

 • Accommodation